cmsmcq/gingersnap/A/worklog.md

 generation.
 Then go back and fix the pc, gl, make-rtn pipeline.

 I'll think about this as I do something else for a while.

+### Working on Gluschkov automaton annotation and FSA generation

+Well, that decision didn't take long; I hadn't gotten up before I started sketching what the RTN automaton should look like.

+Found that the Gluschkov annotation was correctly reporting both the list of last positions and nullability of the expression as a whole, but that ixml-to-saprg was acting as if only the last positions were final.
+Added code to detect nullability on the rule and add an epsilon transition from N<sub>0</sub> to N<sub>f</sub>
+in that case.

+The grammars now being produced all look correct.
+But given that there are so few terminal-labeled transitions, the machinery for stack management and finality takes a disproportionate share of the FSA.
+The R0 FSA generated from g112 has two arcs labeled 'a', and eight labeled epsilon.
+And eight states instead of two.
+I should stop being appalled by the number of epsilon transitions in Chomsky's finite-state construction.

+(Hey, nice side effect: writing rg-to-dot this morning means I will be able to look at the generated grammar a bit more conveniently.)

+The RTNs being generated may be good test cases for tclego and friends, but they are not the test cases I was trying to make, so in fact I do want to determinize the original grammars (and change g012 into a regular grammar if I can) for the work on tclego.

+But now I really do need to do something else for a bit.